gotoco/lowPowerFreeRtos/README.md

 ------------
 How to use ?
 ------------
+Application is dedicated to run wit opensources tools (and fully tested) so If You have GCC, ARM-Toolchain and OpenOCD You can easly build it and debug using in example embedded st-Link with STM32L_Discovery demo board or any other.

 First step: download and install Toolchain for Cortex-M3 uC I recomend Bare-metal toolchain for Cortex-R/M and Cortex-A it can be download at: https://launchpad.net/gcc-arm-embedded/4.7/4.7-2013-q3-update